What is Aikido

 Meet the instructor

 Michael Weber Sensei has been studying Aikido since 1989.
 His training includes seven years under John Boland Sensei, two years under Mark Uttech Sensei, and three years training in Shingu, Japan, under Aikido 10th degree black belt, Michio Hikitsuchi Sensei.
 Michael Weber Sensei is still connected to the Aikido Kumano Juku Dojo in Shingu, Japan, and has invited the current chief instructor, Mitsuo Tasaka Sensei to teach in Wisconsin every year since 2003.
-Michael Sensei has served as dojo-cho of Aikido of Wales since January of 2002, and has a fourth degree black belt in Aikido, a second degree black belt in Kendo, and a first degree black belt in Aiki-Bojutsu.
+Michael Sensei has served as dojo-cho of Aikido of Wales since January of 2002, and has a fifth degree black belt in Aikido, a second degree black belt in Kendo, and a first degree black belt in Aiki-Bojutsu.